kubek2k/articles/9_reasons_terraform_is_a_pain.md

 # Background story

-Back in 2015, when I first started finding out about Terraform, it looked like a Valhalla to me.
+Back in 2015, when I first found out about Terraform, it looked like a Valhalla to me.
 Working in a quite complicated microservices-based project, we were dealing with a lot of churns when it came to provisioning the whole thing.
 And Terraform was about to solve that issue - bringing together worlds of multiple cloud providers - ranging from multi-purpose giants like